-late your quarterly GPA by following these steps:
+How to Compute Your GPA.
+You may calculate your semester GPA by following these steps:

-- 1. Multiply the number of credit hours by the number of quality points assigned to the letter grade earned in each class.
-(Do the same for each class graded A-F.) - 2.
-Add the number of quality points earned in all classes for the quarter. - 3.
-Divide the total number of quality points by the total number of credit hours attempted.
+- Multiply the number of credit hours by the number of quality points given to the letter grade earned in each class.
+(Do the same for each class graded A-F.) - Add the number of quality points earned in all classes for the semester. - Divide the total number of quality points by the total number of credit hours attempted.